missionpinball/mpf-docs/docs/config/fast.md

 |[machine](instructions/machine_config.md) config files|**YES** :white_check_mark:|
 |[mode](instructions/mode_config.md) config files|**NO** :no_entry_sign:|

+## Pre-2024 Documentation

+The following documentation was current in mid 2023, some settings and structures may have changed since then:

 The `fast:` section of your machine-wide config is where you configure hardware options that are specific to the FAST Pinball Controller.
 Note that we have a how to guide which includes